Open-Source Turbo Card

 The 6502 CPU only achieves the full 2MHz clock when executing code from ROM.
 Code in RAM runs at a maximum of 1MHz, while in screen modes 0, 1 and 2, where the ULA steals memory cycles for large amounts of time, the 6502 slows to around 0.5MHz.

-Back in the 80s several companies developed 'turbo cards' which, when fitted to the Elk, would permit code stored in the lower 8K of system RAM to execute a 2MHz, boosting performance.
+Back in the 80s several companies developed 'turbo cards' which, when fitted to the Elk, would permit code stored in the lower 8K of system RAM to execute at 2MHz, boosting performance.

 These cards were usually complex designs that could be difficult to install, and thus were not hugely popular back in the day.
 This means they are now rare and can be hard to find.